kedi1991/taskpro-ui/README.md

 4. Add more CSS to the files

 **Known issue**
-1. Login to the deoployed app in heroku results in a blank page.
-The login functionality works as designed when deoployed on gitpod
+1. Login to the app does nt maintain the session due to error in refreshing the access token
+2. CRUD fucntionality not implemented because of this error

 **Thanks to**
 1. CI Slack community